Keyboard shortcuts

 compile

-Compile a JSONLogic rule into an optimized representation.
+Compile a JSONLogic rule into reusable Logic.

 #![allow(unused)]